 Burn Permit Information and Instructions

-Eligibility for burn permits and types of permits can be found using the Burn Permit Information Map or by visiting your local fire station.
+Eligibility for burn permits and types of permits can be found using the Burn Permit Information Map or by contacting your local fire station.

 Burn days are determined by the time of year and the weather.
 Burning during the winter months when the fuel moisture levels are high and temperatures are low is preferred.
 Also, the ability of the smoke to mix with the atmosphere is critical.
 A high pressure, stable condition is not recommended for burning due to the inability of the smoke to easily dissipate.
 Predicted high winds can also suspend burning.
 Smoke may be visible as a result of these permitted burns.
 The Santa Barbara County Fire Department and Air Pollution Control District work closely together to determine appropriate days for permit burning.
 Burning is never allowed on Sundays or holidays.
 In the Santa Ynez Valley air basin zone, burning should commence no earlier than 10:00 am for all categories of open burning to limit the amount of smoke trapped under the early morning inversion.